Nontrivial constitutive laws and unified structures in constrained BF theory: Conclusion

 \section{Conclusion}

 Let us reiterate the conclusion of the preceding analysis: there is no canonical way to implicate any particular constitutive law of one sector from the constitutive law of another sector, due to the simple fact that the interactions are independent.
 The contrary would have implied a very simple method to propose unified models from a particular premise.
 The constitutive diagram considered earlier is a different perspective into this issue.
 The correct method is now clear: the field theory content has to be analyzed in a case-by-case basis, entirely dependent on the intention of a particular model.
-Otherwise, the broken phase admits an equally obvious method to introduce any specific constitutive law into some other unified theory by introducing additional simplicity constraints.
+Otherwise, the broken Lagrangian of any particular theory of gravity admits an equally obvious method to introduce any specific constitutive law into some other unified theory by introducing additional simplicity constraints.

-The breaking of the $B$-field into its physical values has clear preference when considering what is external (spacetime related) and internal (matter content related).
+The constraining of the $B$-field into its physical values has clear preference when considering what is external (spacetime related) and internal (matter content related).
 The issue is in executing the breaking.
 In BF theory alone, this requires some constraint structure, however care has to be taken to produce any meaningful physical addition, and not to simply redefine the field content.
-Unfortunately, the simplest $B$-potentials did not prove viable for ``spontaneous'' breaking, but this only directs to additional field content or a different representation of constraints.
-Plebanski theory~\cite{Plebanski:1977} is a famous example of nontrivial constraint structure, and Macdowell-Mansouri theory can similarly be put in BF form~\cite{Freidel:2005}.
+Unfortunately, the simplest $B$-potentials did not prove viable for ``spontaneous'' breaking in the sense of providing a non-unique solution structure to the auxiliary field, but this only directs to additional field content or a different representation of constraints.
+Plebanski theory~\cite{Plebanski:1977} is a famous example of nontrivial constraint structure, see also~\cite{Capovilla:1991kx,Capovilla:2001zi}, and Macdowell-Mansouri theory can similarly be put in BF form~\cite{Freidel:2005}.
 The analysis of the constraint structure can be pushed further, particularly in the quantum theory and path integrals, as it is also the premise for defining the parent action (path integral) for studying dualities.